acearchive/acearchive.lgbt/content/en/docs/contributing/pull-request.md

 ---

-The archive is hosted on GitHub, and to contribute content to the archive, you'll need to open a *pull request*, which is a proposal to add content to the website.
+The archive is hosted on GitHub, and to contribute content to the archive, you'll need to open a *pull request*, which is a proposal to add content to a code repository.
 It's easier than it sounds, and requires no programming or knowledge of specialized tools!
 Just follow these steps:

-1. Create an [artifact file]({{< ref "docs/contributing/artifact-files" >}}) for the new artifact.
-2. Choose a [url slug]({{< ref "docs/contributing/artifact-files#url-slugs" >}}) for the new artifact.
+1. Choose a [url slug]({{< ref "docs/contributing/artifact-files#url-slugs"
+   >}}) for the new artifact.
-3. Enter the URL slug into the box below and click "Open PR," which will redirect you to GitHub.
+2. Enter the URL slug into the box below and click "Open PR," which will redirect you to GitHub.
-4. Name the new file `index.md`.
-5. Paste your artifact file into the page.
+3. Fill in the provided [artifact file]({{< ref "docs/contributing/artifact-files" >}}) template in GitHub.
-6. Select "Create a new branch for this commit and start a pull request" at the bottom of the page and click "Propose new file."
+4. Select "Create a new branch for this commit and start a pull request" at the bottom of the page and click "Propose new file."

 This will open the page to create a new pull request.
 All you have to do is